metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_output_v1alpha2_manifest.md

 Optional:

 - `apikey` (Attributes) Your Datadog API key. (see [below for nested schema](#nestedatt--spec--datadog--apikey))
-- `compress` (String) Compress  the payload in GZIP format.Datadog supports and recommends setting this to gzip.
+- `compress` (String) Compress the payload in GZIP format.
+Datadog supports and recommends setting this to gzip.
 - `dd_message_key` (String) By default, the plugin searches for the key 'log' and remap the value to the key 'message'.
 If the property is set, the plugin will search the property name key.
 - `dd_service` (String) The human readable name for your service generating the logs.
 - `dd_source` (String) A human readable name for the underlying technology of your service.